 Gating content is the best lead generation method because it acts as a lead qualifier.
 Only people who are interested in what you're selling will give you their contact details.
 To maximise the number of leads you get for your budget, you'll want to remove as many barriers as possible.
 One such barrier is the scepticism of prospects about whether they will receive something valuable.
 Scepticism can be overcome by either using a carousel ad or video ad displaying excerpts from each page of your promoted content.
 This will give viewers a preview of what they can expect from you.
 While prospects won't be able to read your content, these ads will reassure them that you're offering something valuable and legitimate.

-Another barrier to lead generation is the effort it takes for a consumer to pursue a lead.
-So, you’ll want to make it as easy as possible for prospects to hand over their information.
-Using LinkedIn forms will limit your ability to automate some marketing tactics like retargeting, and force you to upload emails addresses manually.
-However, it’ll mean more leads for less money, because LinkedIn forms generate pre-filled contact information.
+Another barrier to lead generation is the effort it takes for a consumer to pursue an asset.
+So, you'll want to make it as easy as possible for prospects to hand over their information.
+Using LinkedIn forms can limit your ability to automate some marketing tactics depending on your tech setup, however, it'll mean more leads for less money, because LinkedIn forms generate pre-filled contact information.
 This reduces the effort required by a prospective consumer to access your content.
-It will also reduce your investment, because you won’t need to design and develop a landing page.
+It will also reduce your investment, because you won't need to design and develop a landing page.

 Last but certainly not least, make sure that what you're advertising is valuable and relevant to your target audience.
 If it isn't, then no matter how you promote your content, your budget will be wasted.
 Create content that addresses and solves a business problem, and ensure headings and descriptions cover the benefits the prospect will receive if they download your content.